Ronnie Fieg: The Owner of Kith and His Story

-Streetwear is one of the fastest-growing areas of the fashion industry.
-One streetwear brand that is constantly mentioned when talking about popular streetwear brands is Kith.
-Kith was founded in 2011 by American footwear and clothing designer, Ronnie Fieg.
-This article details how Ronnie Fieg got into designing and the experiences that led him to founding his own brand, Kith.
+Streetwear is one of the fastest-growing fashion segments.
+One streetwear brand that is frequently discussed when referring to popular streetwear brands is Kith.
+The company was founded in 2011 by Ronnie Fieg, an American footwear and clothing designer.
+This article discusses the experiences that led Ronnie Fieg to establish Kith, his own fashion brand.

 Growing Up in Queens, New York

-Aaron “Ronnie” Fieg was born on June 16, 1982.
-He was born and raised in Jamaica, Queens in New York City.
-Fieg became very interested in fashion at an early age because of his family.
-His uncle, David Zaken, owned a chain of New York City shoe stores called David Z. Fieg’s older sister worked at their uncle’s store in the main city part of New York City, which influenced her to adopt city fashion and put Fieg onto it as well.
+In 1982, Aaron “Ronnie” Fieg was born and raised in Jamaica, Queens, New York City.
+Since his family encouraged him to become interested in fashion at an early age, he has been a fashion fanatic ever since.
+He was the nephew of David Zaken, who owned a chain of shoe stores located in New York City called David Z. They worked together in their uncle’s store in the main city area of New York City, where Fieg’s older sister adopted city fashion and introduced Fieg to it as well.

-Despite Queens being in New York City, the fashion in Queens was different from the fashion in the city.
-In Queens, people wore brands like Polo Ralph Lauren, Tommy Hilfiger, Nautica, Karl Kani, and Cross Colours.
-They didn’t know about the brands and styles that people from the city wore.
-So when Fieg’s older sister wore shearling jackets and Timberland hiking boots with the tags still on, people in Queens would make fun of her.
-The same thing happened to Fieg when he wore Clarks Royal Suede Wallabees and New Balance shoes to school.
-People would say, “What is that?
-We don’t know if we like that.”
-These comments did not deter Fieg from exploring fashion.
-Fieg continued to wear city fashion styles to school.
-He would also take notes of what older kids were wearing while still in elementary school.
+Despite Queens’ proximity to New York City, its fashion was quite different from the fashion in the city.
+In Queens, people wore brands such as Polo Ralph Lauren, Tommy Hilfiger, Nautica, Karl Kani, and Cross Colors.
+Consequently, when Fieg’s older sister wore Timberland hiking boots and shearling jackets with the tags still on, Queens residents ridiculed her.
+They did not know the brands and styles people in the city wore.
+Fieg experienced the same problem when he wore Clarks Royal Suede Wallabees and New Balance shoes to school.
+Fieg continued to explore fashion, wearing city fashion styles to school.
+As a child, he also observed the clothing of older children.

 Getting the Job